 Erie County is fortunate to have four natural habitat “pocket parks” located in downtown Buffalo.
 Each habitat park is unique in its setting, providing a natural sanctuary for native plants and animals to thrive among urban surroundings.
 The parks are situated along the Buffalo River, which is designated as a toxic water body, or “Area of Concern” (AOC).
 The river has undergone extensive cleanup over the last several years.
 As part of the recovery effort, US EPA Great Lakes Restoration Initiative has invested millions of dollars in shoreline and habitat restoration to revive a healthy ecosystem.

-- Bailey Peninsula Natural Habitat Park
+- Thomas Higgins Natural Habitat Park (Bailey Peninsula)

 - Red Jacket Natural Habitat Park

 - Seneca Bluffs Natural Habitat Park